 Every project of yours should be in a git repository.
 This will make it easier for you to send a copy to me.
 It will make it easier to release your software as open source later should that make sense.
 Git branches will save you a lot of time when you are trying different things: you can keep different experiments in different branches and make sure that they are not stepping on each other’s toes.

-It is tremendously important that you keep a web presence.
+It is tremendously important (and also now departmentally required) that you keep a web presence.
 Even if you participate in the standard social network websites, we will ask you to keep an up-to-date personal website.
 This is important because you get to control the discourse around yourself, and doing so effectively is 1) an important part of research life 2) a skill: it can be taught and learned, and learning this is part of our job.

 If you want to suggest changes to this website, we welcome pull requests in the main repo.